zurutech/zurutech.github.io/_posts/2021-02-12-unit-testing-with-unreal-engine-4.md

 ### Automation Spec

 In order to write an Automation Spec, we are provided with two macros: `BEGIN_DEFINE_SPEC` and `END_DEFINE_SPEC`.
-They work pretty much like the previous ones, apart from the fact that whatever method or variable declared within the two will become member of the created test class.
+They work pretty much like the previous ones, apart from the fact that whatever method or variable declared within the two will become a member of the created test class.
 This helps grouping constants and utility methods, but also makes it possible to share data between different blocks, as we are about to see.
 In the case of spec, the `Define()` method must be implemented

 ```
 BEGIN_DEFINE_SPEC(FClassName, "TestPath", TestFlags)